Cooper's Old Time Pit Bar-B-Que: History

 Cooper's serves brisket, ribs, sausage, chicken and cabrito, but is most well known for its two-inch-thick pork chop, sold as "the Big Chop".
-The restaurant smokes its meats in large rectangular pits, using fast-burning mesquite wood to provide a more subtle smoky flavor than slow-smoked barbecue.
+The restaurant smokes its meats in large rectangular pits, using coals from pre-burned mesquite wood (not burning mesquite logs) to provide a more subtle smoky flavor than slow-smoked barbecue.
 Cooper's barbecue sauce, served on the side, is a pit-smoked concoction that includes ketchup, vinegar, black pepper, Louisiana hot sauce, lard and brisket drippings.

 Locations

 In 2008, Cooper's opened a second location in New Braunfels, Texas.
 In 2010, Cooper's opened its third location, a 26,000-square-foot venue in the Fort Worth Stockyards next to country nightclub Billy Bob's Texas.
 Cooper's fourth location, in downtown Austin, Texas, opened in January 2016.
 Cooper's fifth location opened in College Station, Texas, in October 2019 & the sixth location open in Katy, Texas, in November, 2019.